BCG-X-Official/facet/README.rst

 .. image:: _static/simulation_output.png

-Download the getting started tutorial and explore Facet for yourself here: |binder|
+Download the getting started tutorial and explore `facet` for yourself here: |binder|

 Contributing
 ---------------------------

-Facet is stable and is being supported long-term.
+`facet` is stable and is being supported long-term.

-Contributions to Facet are welcome and appreciated.
+Contributions to `facet` are welcome and appreciated.
 For any bug reports or feature requests/enhancements please use the appropriate `GitHub form <https://github.com/BCG-Gamma/facet/issues>`_, and if you wish to do so, please open a PR addressing the issue.